projectsbyKD/projectsbyKD/README.md

 - 🔭 I’m currently working on ... growing my skills in cybersecurity
 - 🌱 I’m currently learning ... how to build more secure networks
 - 🤔 I’m looking for help with ... all things cybersecurity and networking
-- 💬 Ask me about ... my python projects
+- 💬 Ask me about...best cybersecurity practices
 - ⚡ Fun fact: ...
 TACOS ARE LIFE